startwind/forrest/readme.md

 - `commands:list` - List all registered commands that can be run.
 - `commands:show` - Show a single command with all its details and steps that will be executed.
 - `commands:run` - Run a single command.
+- `commands:history` - Show the recent commands that were executed

 ### Directory Commands